bhillmann/prezto/README.md

         for rcfile in "${ZDOTDIR:-$HOME}"/.zprezto/runcoms/^README.md(.N); do
           ln -s "$rcfile" "${ZDOTDIR:-$HOME}/.${rcfile:t}"
         done

+	Or if you are on a Windows MSYS2 machine:

         setopt EXTENDED_GLOB
         for rcfile in "${ZDOTDIR:-$HOME}"/.zprezto/runcoms/^README.md(.N); do
 	        link=`cygpath -w $rcfile`